 Micro-internships

 The search for meaningful work experience can be challenging, especially when juggling a busy class schedule.
 A micro-internship may be the answer you're looking for.
-Our partnership with the Parker Dewey organization gives you year-round access to highly relevant, short-term opportunities called micro-internships.
-Through a micro-internship, you can apply your classroom learnings to a paid project for a leading company or startup.
+Our partnership with the Parker Dewey organization gives you year-round access to short-term, paid, professional assignments that are similar to those given to new hires or interns.

 • Explore the careers and companies that intrigue you